Beating the Harmonic lower bound for online bin packing: Post-processing

-By definition of $\redfit_i$ and $\redspace_{\needs(j)}$, we have that $\redfit_j$ items of type $j$ have total size at most $\redspace_{\needs(j)}<1/3$.
-This means they occupy less space than the medium item that they replace.
+By definition of $\redfit_j$ and $\redspace_{\needs(j)}$, we have that $\redfit_j$ items of type $j$ have total size at most $\redspace_{\needs(j)}$.
+Since $j$ is a small type, this value is less than $1/3$ by Property \ref{prop:redspace}.
+This means the newly created items occupy less space than the medium item that they replace.
 Hence, in both cases we do not increase the amount of occupied space in any bin.

 The inequality follows by choosing $P$ to be an optimal packing for $\sigma$. \end{proof}